deprimus/Tale/SETUP.md

 - a canvas
 - an Animator component (can be attached to the canvas itself)
+- an object with the Image and Animator components for the avatar
 - two objects with TextMeshProUGUI components (one for the actor, one for the content)
 - two objects, CTC and ACTC (both are optional)

+The dialog module also supports voices.
+However, the voice prop is not part of the dialog module.
+To set up the voice support, see the [Audio](#audio) setup.

 Here is the general flow of a dialog action: